dgr/meander/doc/understanding.md

 ```

 Here, we're matching against a vector.
-As you'll see when we review the [operators](./operator-overview.md), we can also match against all the other Clojure datatypes (lists, maps, sets, etc.).
+As you'll see when we review the [pattern matching operators](./patterns.md), we can also match against all the other Clojure datatypes (lists, maps, sets, etc.).

 Meander also supports *logic variables* that will be set to the value of all or a portion of the input value that matches the rest of the pattern.
-We'll learn more about these in [Operator Overview](./operator-overview.md), but we'll introduce the basics here to help us with more sophisticated examples.
+We'll learn more about these in [Pattern Matching](./patterns.md), but we'll introduce the basics here to help us with more sophisticated examples.
 A logic variable is simply a symbol that begins with a leading question mark.

 ```clojure